Girl Scouts of the USA

 Girl Scouts of the United States of America (GSUSA), commonly referred to as Girl Scouts, is a youth organization for girls in the United States and American girls living abroad.

-It was founded by Juliette Gordon Low in 1912, a year after she had met Robert Baden-Powell, the founder of Scouting (formerly Boy Scouts).
+It was founded by Juliette Gordon Low in 1912, a year after she had met Robert Baden-Powell, the founder of Scouting America (formerly Boy Scouts).

 The stated mission of Girl Scouts is to "[build] girls of courage, confidence, and character, who make the world a better place" through activities involving camping, community service, and practical skills such as first aid.
 Members can earn badges by completing certain tasks and mastering skills.
 More senior members may be eligible for awards, such as the Bronze, Silver, and Gold Awards.
 Membership is organized according to grade level, with activities designed for each level.
 The organization is a member of the World Association of Girl Guides and Girl Scouts (WAGGGS).

 History

 Girl Guides of America

 Juliette Gordon Low (center), with two Girl Scouts.

 Girl Scouting in the United States began on March 12, 1912, when founder Juliette Gordon Low organized the first Girl Guide troop meeting in Savannah, Georgia.
 It has since grown to near 3.7 million members.
 From its inception, Girl Scouts has been organized and run exclusively for girls.

 Low was the granddaughter of Juliette Magill Kinzie and John Harris Kinzie, and her maternal grandparents were two of the earliest settlers of Chicago.
 Juliette Kinzie wrote about her experiences in the Northwest Territory (now the state of Wisconsin) in her book Wau-Bun: The Early Day.
 Low incorporated some of her grandmother's experiences on the frontier into the traditions of Girl Scouts.

 In late 1912, Low sought various mergers with similar organizations, including Camp Fire Girls and the Des Moines-based Girl Scouts of America, but was unsuccessful in any merging.